Google's fourth-quarter results shine after ad rate decline slows

 “Business looked really strong, especially from a profitability perspective.
 They really grew their margins in the core business,” said Sameet Sinha, an analyst with B. Riley Caris.
 “Most of that strength seems to be coming from international markets which grew revenues quite substantially: up 23 percent year over year, versus the 15 percent growth in the third quarter.”

-Average cost-per-click, a critical metric that denotes the price advertisers pay Google, declined 6 percent from a year ago, the fifth consecutive quarter of decline.
+Average cost-per-click, a critical metric that denotes the price advertisers pay Google, declined 6 percent from a year ago, the fifth consecutive quarter of decline but an improvement over the third quarter’s 15 percent slide.

-Google executives told analysts on a conference call that the company had focused on improving the metric - shoring up margins - while lowering the overall growth rate of paid clicks in the holiday quarter.
+Google executives told analysts on a conference call that policy changes related to the quality and quantity of ads appearing on certain of its Web properties had helped shore-up click prices while lowering the overall growth rate of paid clicks in the holiday quarter.

 “Click prices are still declining, but it’s better than expected,” said BGC Partners analyst Colin Gillis.